List of highest-scoring NFL games: 95 points (Detroit Lions vs. Philadelphia Eagles, 1995 NFC Wild Card Game)

 In a December 30, 1995 Wild Card playoff game, the Philadelphia Eagles and Detroit Lions combined for 95 points in what was the NFL's highest scoring postseason game until 2009.

-The Eagles dominated the game on seven Detroit turnovers, winning 58–37.
+The Eagles dominated the game on seven Lions turnovers, winning 58–37.
 The Eagles scored 31 points in the second quarter alone, and led 38–7 at halftime.
 They extended their lead to 51–7 with nine minutes left in the third quarter.
-After that, Detroit scored four touchdowns while the Eagles added another.
+After that, the Lions scored four touchdowns while the Eagles added another.